 The UK Government signed a commitment to seeing it through almost five years ago, but the government have so far failed to honour their promise.

 Dr Eilidh Whiteford MP, who brought forward the Bill, said:”I brought forward this Bill because the Istanbul Convention has the potential to change the lives of women in my own constituency of Banff and Buchan, across the whole of the UK and also globally.
-The Convention is the gold standard for legislation to prevent and combat violence against women and girls, and domestic violence.
+The Convention is the gold standard for legislation to prevent and combat violence against women and girls, and domestic abuse.

-“Since I started the process of bringing forward this Bill in June 2016, the Government have moved quite significantly – with the PM committing to overseeing new legislation on domestic violence.
+“Since I started the process of bringing forward this Bill in June 2016, the Government have moved quite significantly – with the PM committing to overseeing new legislation on domestic abuse.
 This could be, if the Government want it to be, the legislative vehicle to bring the UK into full compliance with the convention, paving the way for ratification.